etsangsplk/go-sensor/README.md

 ```

 ### Request Logging
 Most log tracing will be done in the context of an API request or similarly unique context.
 The log package has several features to facilitate correlated request traces.
+Request logging relies on integrating with golang's standard context.Context and http.HttpHandler patterns.
+The context.Context pattern is used to flow the request context (containing the request logger) throughout the API.

-The logging.NewRequestHandler function can be added into your services http handler processing pipeline.
-This handler will add a request-scoped logger to the http request context for each incoming request.
+The logging.NewRequestHandler function can be used to inject a request logging handler into your services http handler processing pipeline.
+This handler will create a new logger for each http request that will trace the request id.
+This logger is added to the http request context.
 ```go
 // In your service middleware wire in the logging request handler...